labex-labs/open-source-labs/rust/rust-book/lab-ch14-03-cargo-workspaces/step3.md

 }
 ```

-Now we can have the `adder` package with our binary depend on the `add_one`
-package that has our library.
-First we’ll need to add a path dependency on
-`add_one` to _adder/Cargo.toml_:
+Now we can have the `adder` package with our binary depend on the `add_one` package that has our library.
+First we'll need to add a path dependency on `add_one` to _adder/Cargo.toml_:

 Filename: `adder/Cargo.toml`